atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Example:**

-Put a key/value pair into the secondary server with key `location@bob` and value `bob's location value`.
+Put a key/value pair into the atServer with key `location@bob` and value `bob's location value`.
 This operation will create a new key if it does not already exist.
 If it already exists, it will overwrite the existing value.

 `update:location@bob bob's location value`

-Put a key/value pair into the secondary server with key `location@bob` and value `bob's location value but key expires in 10 minutes`.
+Put a key/value pair into the atServer with key `location@bob` and value `bob's location value but key expires in 10 minutes`.
 The time to live of this key is 10 minutes.

 `update:ttl:600000:location@bob bob's location value but key expires in 10 minutes`

-Put a shared key/value pair into the secondary server with key `@alice:phone@bob` (shared with @alice and shared by @bob) with value `bob's phone number shared to @alice`.
+Put a shared key/value pair into the atServer with key `@alice:phone@bob` (shared with @alice and shared by @bob) with value `bob's phone number shared to @alice`.

 `update:@alice:phone@bob bob's phone number shared to @alice`